 If you're Ivo, you're deep into these hi-tech materials sciences.
 You'd start there and eventually end up with different nanotech composites which feature very unusual property combinations.

 The first is a metal matrix composite or MMC of extreme stiffness and high damping.
-"It provides better damping than any commercially available alloy, surpassing even lead while being much stiffer than aluminium alloys.
-Also, its unique crystal structure makes for excellent damping loss of virtually the same high value at any frequency from 0.01Hz to >100khz, something normally never seen in alloys or polymers that suffer resonance problems at certain frequencies.
+"It provides better damping than any commercially available alloy, surpassing even lead while being far stiffer than alloys of aluminium.
+Its unique crystal structure makes for excellent damping loss of virtually the same high value at any frequency from 0.01Hz to >100khz, something normally never seen in alloys or polymers that suffer resonance problems at certain frequencies.

 "The composite is stable up to temperatures beyond 300° C and comparable to aluminium alloys for its excellent thermal conductivity where it can be used as heat sink in advanced audio cabinets and chassis as well as specific aerospace applications.
 Energy dissipation is maximized while density remains significantly lower than steel.
 It is free of toxins like lead, mercury or beryllium.
 Although the material as cast is naturally corrosion resistant already, all properties can be further enhanced with our specific Vantacoat™ surface treatments."